a-maldet/labelmachine/cran-comments.md

-    "Major Component", in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to

-    produce the work, or an object code interpreter used to run it.
+    "Major Component", in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.

-      The "Corresponding Source" for a work in object code form means all the source code needed to generate, install, and (for an executable control those activities.
+      The "Corresponding Source" for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
 However, it does not include the work's System Libraries, or general-purpose tools or generally available free programs which are used unmodified in performing those activities but